 The apprentices obligations were many.
 Menial chores were required of him such as cleaning the studio, grinding pigments, stretching canvases, placing paint on the masters palette each day.
 As he advanced in his ability, he was permitted to work on the areas of his master's canvases of lesser importance such as the foliage in the painting's background or some of the less evident draperies.
 Usually, after six years of training he could try and apply for membership in the guild by submitting a painting, called the masterpiece.
 If approved, he began to pay his dues and was allowed to paint, sign and sell his own work and take on apprentices of his own.
 The master-apprentice relationship contemporarily permitted the master to increase his output and earnings while training new painters.

-A detailed study of the Dutch art market has shown24 that artists who had received formal training and belonged to the St. Luke's Guild earned on the average between 1,150 and 1,400 guilders a year.
+A detailed study of the Dutch art market has shown24 that artists who had received formal training and belonged to the Guild of Saint Luke earned on the average between 1,150 and 1,400 guilders a year.
 This sum was between two and three times as much as a master carpenter earned in the same period.
 However, if an artist was able to fulfill the expectations of the most affluent members of the public he could rise to be a member of the leading artistic group and in a few cases, such as Ter Borch, to city's upper-class.
 A few painters like Rembrandt, Honthorst and Dou were so popular that their studios operated like large firms rather than the humble studios which were represented in many Dutch genre paintings of the time.

 A single portrait by Rembrandt could bring as much as 500 guilders while a small genre piece by Dou could be sold between 500–1,000 guilders.
-It is interesting to note that most elevated prices were paid for works by celebrated Renaissance Italian ranged from 2,000 and 3,000 guilders in the later part of the 16th century.
+It is interesting to note that most elevated prices were paid for works by celebrated Renaissance Italian ranged from 2,000 and 3,000 guilders in the later part of the sixteenth century.
 An incredible number of artists were successful and prosperous in their careers but became impoverished later on.25 Among painters of the fijnschilder mode, it was, was customary to charge for the time he worked on a painting, using and hourly rate.

 Generally speaking, 20 guilders was a good price for a painting when wages for a Delft cloth-worker were less than one guilder a day.
 "Some artists like Jan Steen and Gerard Houckgeest had income from breweries.
 Jan van de Capelle owned a cloth-dying works.
 Philips Koninck bought a canal shipping business.
 Many painters were happy to take up other better-paying jobs or to marry well.
 Meyndert Hobbema seems to have become a part-time painter in 1668 when he married the maid of an Amsterdam burgomaster and was given a well-rewarded post as a wine gauger, a sort of weights-and-measure inspector.
 Ferdinand Bol and Aelbert Cuyp both married wealthy women and could afford to paint less.
 Yet many artists, even the greatest, found it hard to sell their work for enough money and went through the ordeal of insolvency: among them were Jan van Goyen, who died in 16565; Frans Hals, who died in 1666; and Rembrandt, who died in 1669.
 Some, like Brouwer, Hals and de Witte turned to drink.
 Hals was usual 'filled up to his neck with drink every night,' Houbraken tells us.
 De Witte, dreadfully poor at the last, was found drowned in an Amsterdam canal, and presumed a suicide."26 Vermeer died presumably from a stroke brought on by his inability to provide for his numerous family brought on by the ruinous war with France which had virtually destroyed the art market.
 A side from these particular cases, an average artist's income exceeded that of most other craftsman.